aswinprabhu/Install/README.md

 CloudMunch platform is delivered as a collection of Docker services.
 CloudMunch can be setup on any machine that is a Docker Host.
 Please note, this setup is evaluation purposes only.
 Instructions for installing CloudMunch Enterprise will be provided by your Account Manager.

-#Here are the requirements for the Docker host machine
+#Here are the infra requirements for the Docker host machine to download CloudMunch

 1. OS : RedHat 7 or Debian 7 installed